umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/Redirect/index.md

 ## Errors

-If an error occours you will receive a HTTP status code along with an API error code and an error message in the response body.
+If an error occours, you will receive a HTTP status code along with an API error code and an error message in the response body.

 | Status Code | Error Code                 | Message                                                                                                                                                       |
 | ----------- | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |